xilution/xilution-iam-example/README.md

     * Requires the Set Up step to be complete.

-1. Run `yarn start`.
+1. Run `yarn start-connected-to-locally-hosted-api` or `yarn start-connected-to-fox-hosted-api`.

-    1. Open `http://localhost:3000` to view the running web application.
+    1. Open `http://localhost:3124` to view the running web application.
     1. `Ctrl-c` to stop.

 ## Docker